Program 2023

 3:50 pm

-• Strategic planning and tactical implementation of Digital Transformation to the OT environment
+• Strategic planning and tactical implementation of facilitating high levels of renewable energy generation.

 4:30 pm